Is there hope for a dying river in Kenya’s growing capital?

 The river and its tributaries cross Kibera, known as Africa’s largest slum with close to 200,000 residents, and other informal settlements.
 It skirts dozens of factories that manufacture textiles, liquor and building materials.
 Many have been accused by environmentalists of discharging raw sewage and other pollutants like oil, plastic and glass into the water.

+Now the new national government, installed after the August election, says it’s on a mission to clean up the Nairobi River.
+Nairobi is one of Africa’s fastest growing cities and is struggling to balance the needs of creating jobs and protecting the environment from pollution.

 Experts and locals alike fear the water is harming plants in nearby farms that feed residents.
-Some community-based organizations help clean up the river and the government is also hoping to ramp up efforts.
+Some community-based organizations help clean up the river.
 But families in the rapidly growing downstream suburb of Athi River, some 30 kilometers (19 miles) away, say they can no longer rely on the water for basic needs.

-25-year-old Anne Nduta uses the river’s dark waters to wash her babies’ clothes by hand.
+Anne Nduta, 25, uses the river’s dark waters to wash her babies’ clothes by hand.

 “When it rains, the Athi River water is usually full of garbage, and when it clears a bit we use it to wash clothes,” said the mother-of-two.
 “But as the dry season continues, the water becomes darker in color and we have to start buying expensive borehole water.”